-The Wareham Land Trust safeguards about 550 acres of conservation land throughout the Town of Wareham.
-As of February 2015, we own 136 acres and hold conservation restrictions on 406 acres.
+The Wareham Land Trust safeguards about 691 acres of conservation land throughout the Town of Wareham.
+As of October 2023, we own 174 acres and hold conservation restrictions (CRs) on 517 acres.
 Most of these properties allow public access with trails that are ideal for walking and wildlife viewing while others offer canoe and kayak access to Wareham’s exceptional water resources.
 Below are some of the most popular conservation areas in Wareham.
 We encourage you to visit these beautiful properties.

 The conservation areas that the Wareham Land Trust protects exist through cooperative efforts of conservation organizations, the Town of Wareham, and the Community Preservation Act (CPA).
 CPA funds are instrumental in acquiring open space that significantly increases permanently protected conservation land with public access for passive recreation.